Butler scores 27 points, Heat beat Pacers to take 3-0 lead

 TIP-INS

 Heat: Dragic scored 11 points in the first quarter. ...
 Made 6 of 9 3-pointers in the first quarter. ...
-Outscored the Pacers 15-2 at the free-throw line in the first half.
+Outscored the Pacers 15-2 at the free-throw line in the second quarter.

-Pacers: Coach Nate McMillan was given a technical foul in the second quarter. ...
+Pacers: McMillan was given a technical foul in the second quarter. ...
 Held Miami to 5-for-19 shooting in the third quarter. ...
-Oladipo fouled out in the final minute.
+Oladipo fouled out in the final minute. ...
+Turner had 15 points and 12 rebounds.

 UP NEXT